intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 ```

 The `model_creator` argument should be a function that takes a `config_args` dictionary and returns a compiled Keras model,
-the `model_dir` argument is required for "spark" backend, it should be a share filesystem path which can be accessed by executors for culster mode.
+the `model_dir` argument is required for *spark* backend, it should be a share filesystem path which can be accessed by executors for culster mode.

 Then users can perform distributed model training and inference as follows: